sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 using SCFirstOrderLogic;
 using static SCFirstOrderLogic.SentenceCreation.SentenceFactory;

-// Helper methods for your predicates (and functions) are also recommended with this approach:
+// Helper methods for creating your predicates (and functions) are recommended to avoid repetition:
 Predicate IsGrandparent(Term grandparent, Term grandchild) => new Predicate(nameof(IsGrandparent), grandparent, grandchild);
 Predicate IsParent(Term parent, Term child) => new Predicate(nameof(IsParent), parent, child);